JLSteenwyk/treehouse/README.md

 ## Quick Start

 ### 1) Installing dependencies
-Function of this app requires the shiny R package.
-To install this package, execute the typical R command within the R environment.
+Function of this app requires the shiny and phytools R packages.
+To install these packages, execute the typical R command within the R environment.
 ```R
 install.packages("shiny", dep=T)
 install.packages("phytools", dep=T)